pkeilbach/htwg-practical-nlp/docs/lectures/language_models.md

 !!! warning

-    Using a lot of out of vocabulary words can influence the **perplexity** score.
+    Using a lot of OOV words can influence the **perplexity** score.
 If there are a lot of OOV words in the test set, the model will predict them with a high probability, which will result in a low perplexity score.

     This means the model with generate sentences that contain a lot of `<unk>` tokens.